 For the opener of the series' third season Danny welcomes singer Harry Belafonte and Greek singer Nana Mouskouri.
-Harry teaches Danny how to sing with an ethic flavor and the two men sing a calypso song.
+Harry teaches Danny how to sing with an ethnic flavor and the two men sing a calypso song.
 Danny and Harry perform four sketches portraying what baseball pitchers and catchers might discuss during conferences on the mound in American, England, Germany and Japan.
 Belafonte sings several tunes and Nana sings "Telalis".

 Danny welcomes as his guests jazz clarinetist Benny 'The King of Swing' Goodman and singer Caterina Valente for a evening full of music.
 Danny, series regulars Harvey Korman and Joyce Van Pattern, as well as Caterina, perform in a series of sketches set in the 1920s, the 1930s and the 1940s.
 Benny and his quartet of sidemen play a number of hot jazz numbers.